hassan-alnasser/Disaster-Response-Pipelines/README.md

 ## 1. Project Overview

-In this project, I'll apply data engineering to analyze disaster data from <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a> to build a model for an API that classifies disaster messages.
+In this project, I'll apply a data science approach to analyze disaster data from <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a> to build a model for an API that classifies disaster messages.

 _data_ directory contains a data set which are real messages that were sent during disaster events.
 I will be creating a machine learning pipeline to categorize these events so that appropriate disaster relief agency can be reached out for help.